VenkatKoppolu/venkat-cli/README.md

   -i, --jobid=jobid                                                                 (required) (required) the job id
                                                                                     that is operated in the org.

-  -t, --type=type                                                                   specify QUERY_STATUS if you want to check
+  -t, --type=type                                                                   (required) specify one of success,
+                                                                                    failed and unprocessed values to get
-                                                                                    the status of query job.
+                                                                                    respective results from the job.

   -u, --targetusername=targetusername                                               username or alias for the target
                                                                                     org; overrides default target org